benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB12.png)

-* _'A Beatle'_ is defined as one of 4 concrete entities
+* _'Beatle'_ is defined as one of 4 concrete entities
 * _'Old Person'_ is defined as a person born before 1920
 * _'Old male'_ is defined as a male born before 1920
 * _'Red thing'_ is defined as a an entity that has a property 'color' with value 'red'
 * _'Japanese'_ is defined as a a person with Japanese citizenship, or a company registered in Japan

-Entities of logical types do not appear in the query results.
-Their are resolved to concrete entities.
+In a query's result - entities of logical type are resolved to concrete entities (similar to blue and red entities).

 Logical entity types have the following properties: